Cochin, Kerala and Karnataka, India

 Good time to visit

 Average time to visit

 Isolated from much of India by the Western Ghats, the climate of Kerala & Karnataka is tropical and as a result of the mountain ranges the area isn’t as dry as much of India.
 The best time to visit is from January through to April.
 While there can be the occasional light showers these are just a prelude of the wet weather to come.
 The weather is generally hot and humid during this early summer.
 The monsoon season arrives in early June and thus can wash out July and August.
 September is much more humid as a result of the rainy season, and the fall can be dry but with the humidity this makes it feel quite warm.
 There can be a little rain in the night in October and November.
 The temperatures cool down and the humidity lets up as winter comes in around December, with this season lasting until February when the dry spring returns.
 Winter can be a pleasant time to visit, especially if you’re looking to head off the beach and explore the rest of this Indian land of mystery.

-Call us on to start planning your vacation to Eighth Bastion or take a look at our itineraries to Kerala and Karnataka
+Call us on to start planning your holiday to Eighth Bastion or take a look at our itineraries to Kerala and Karnataka

 Located in Fort Cochin, well-located for exploring the fort, Eighth Bastion is a boutique hotel with just 19 rooms in a contemporary and minimalist style.
 The hotel is run by CGH Earth, a well respected group whose focus is on nature and the environment.

 Eighth Bastion is CGH Earth's newest addition to Fort Cochin.
 Opened in 2013, it mixes a laid back and contemporary feel with colonial flourishes.
 The hotel takes its name from the fact that the VOC, or the Dutch East India Company's forts all had seven bastions, so this property is seen as the eighth of Cochin.